 We rushed out of bed to follow behind the train of people as it led us past the church, past the crumbling houses, out into vineyards of overgrown trees.
 Up moss coated steps.

 Then onto a small road where stood a stone fountain around a natural spring that had been built hundreds of years ago.
 We had been happy to find this fountain and it was where we had been getting our free drinking water for the last few months.
 It was one of those great little adornments to the village that got us to love the place.

 The priest was waiting for us all up here.

 He embarked on a long ritual, blessing the water for the coming year.
 Ending the performance by throwing his ornate jewelled cross through the open grill gate into the dark blue natatorium of water.

-I turned to remark to one of the members of the crowd stood here – and everyone was here: all the gargoyle characters from the kafeneo; the old ladies from outside the bakery; Demetris and Spiros, stood at opposite ends from each other; Hector, the only one sat, in prime position; the musicians; the teachers and the students from the tiny village school; the farmers, their goats.
+I turned to remark to one of the members of the crowd standing here – and everyone was here: all the gargoyle characters from the kafeneo; the old ladies from outside the bakery; Demetris and Spiros, stood at opposite ends from each other; Hector, the only one sat, in prime position; the musicians; the teachers and the students from the tiny village school; the farmers, their goats.
 I said it didn’t seem particularly hygienic to be doing all this in our drinking water.